 Stop-limit orders can have some potential advantages.
-But this order type also has a number of downsides and risks.
+But this order type also has some downsides and risks…

 Here are a few things to consider when choosing whether to use a stop-limit order.

-Similar to the above example, your stop may be triggered and you’re looking to sell your 1,000 shares.
+Similar to the above example, your stop may get triggered and you’re looking to sell out of your 1,000 shares.
 But due to a lack of liquidity, you only sell a fraction of your position.

-Depending on your broker’s commission fees, you may pay more commissions if your order is filled in multiple parts.
+Depending on your broker’s commission fees, you may pay more commissions if your order gets filled in multiple parts.

 So you may pay a minimum order fee to your broker for each trade.
-Your stop-limit order may be filled in three separate trades over multiple days due to the lack of liquidity.
+Your stop-limit order may get filled in three separate trades over multiple days due to the lack of liquidity.
 You can end up paying the minimum order fee three times.
-If you’d sold your position at market, you’d pay once.

 These are some of the risks you need to weigh when determining whether to use a stop-limit order.
-Make sure to spend time developing a detailed trading plan, including order-types before entering any trades.
+Make sure to build a detailed trading plan, including order types, before entering any trades.

 3 Handy Stop-Limit Order Strategies